gonzalop/wombatt/README.md

 [Video from AmateurSolarBuild@dyisolarforums:](https://youtu.be/wwLMO1hMxnY)

+## Home Assistant Add-on
+For instructions on how to install and configure the Home Assistant add-on, see the [Home Assistant Add-on README](homeassistant-addon/README.md).

 ## Reporting bugs and requesting features
 Please use https://github.com/gonzalop/wombatt/issues to report any bug, request new features or support for batteries, inverters, etc.